sjg20/labgrid/contrib/u-boot/index.rst

 ====== ====================================================

 commit:
-    Commit to cherry-pick before trying each bisect commit
+    Optional commit to cherry-pick before trying each bisect commit

 Purpose:
     Invoke this in the U-Boot source tree once you have set the 'good and 'bad' commits for a bisect.
-It

     It runs a bisect on the target to identify the commit which broke it.